- PURPOSE

 This policy applies to all Villanova University undergraduate students.

-major is an area of specialized study that dictates the structure and requirements of the degree.
-Students may pursue 2 or more majors, but the degree is awarded upon successful completion of the primary major.
+A major is an area of specialized study that dictates the structure and requirements of the degree.
+Students may pursue 2 or more majors; however, the degree is awarded upon successful completion of one major as well as the successful completion of other minimum degree requirements as outlined in the undergraduate catalog.

 The college offering the degree or certificate program bears the responsibility for authenticating completed program requirements.
 Changes or exceptions in course requirements for individual students must be documented in the academic record of the student.

-Students are required to graduate at the end of the term in which all degree requirements are completed (e.g., the completion of their primary/first major).
-The academic calendar for each year shall indicate the official graduation dates for the University (these dates shall not be confused with the dates for the annual commencement exercises).
-Undergraduate students must meet the graduation requirements which are stated in the University Undergraduate Catalog.
+Students are required to graduate at the end of the term in which all degree requirements are completed.
+Undergraduate students must meet the graduation requirements which are stated in the University Undergraduate Catalog associated with their entry year.

 The deans shall send to the Registrar a list of all students in their college or school who have satisfactorily completed all their degree requirements by the official date of graduation.
 The Registrar shall issue diplomas only to those students whose names appear on the list.
 The current graduation dates are May 31st, September 1st, and December 31st.
 The graduation date appears on a student’s diploma and transcript.